swapnilsaysloud/RenderNow/README.md

 ![Dynamic Rendering Explainer](assets/Dynamic-Rendering-Explainer.png)

 We determine if the request is from a crawler by inspecting the User-Agent header.
+[This is when we'll use this product as a middleware]
 - **If the request is from a crawler**: instruct Render-Now to prerender the current page and return the server-side rendered HTML.